Lesona-Systems/Underwolf/README.md

 The script currently **requires [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).** uBlock Origin "fast-forwards" the CurseForge imposed 5-second wait time (as well as other sites) before the download starts on the download pages.
 Additionally, it cuts the total amount of time for the script to execute by around half.

-In order to use uBlock Origin with Selenium, you'll have to provide the path to uBlock's .xpi file in config.ini.
+In order to use uBlock Origin with Underwolf, you have to provide the system path to uBlock's .xpi file in config.ini.
 For example:

     ublock_xpi_path = C:\Users\username\AppData\Roaming\Mozilla\Firefox\Profiles\RANDOMSTRING.default-release\extensions\uBlock0@raymondhill.net.xpi